Michael-Ishak/log_remover/README.md

 The "modified_log_deleter.py" is how I've implemented it in my actual live trading system.

-I've also begun to use "log_truncator.py" instead as it works better with my asynchronous trading system.
+I've also begun using "log_truncator.py" instead as it works better with my asynchronous trading system.